Prior distributions for structured semi-orthogonal matrices: Preliminaries

-The proposed prior distribution extends the MACG distribution of \citet{Chikuse1990} and leads to tractable posterior simulation via polar expansion, the parameter-expanded MCMC method of \citet{Jauch2021a}.
+The proposed prior distribution is related to the MACG distribution of \citet{Chikuse1990} and leads to tractable posterior simulation via polar expansion, the parameter-expanded MCMC method of \citet{Jauch2021a}.
 Both the MACG distribution and polar expansion are built upon the polar decomposition.
 In this section, we briefly review each of these topics.
-The discussion draws heavily upon that of \citet{Jauch2021a}.
+The discussion of these preliminaries draws upon \citet{Jauch2021a}.

 \paragraph{The polar decomposition.} The polar decomposition is the unique representation of a full rank matrix $X \in \mathbbm{R}^{p\times k}$ as the product $X = Q_{X} S_X^{1/2}$ where $Q_{X} \in \mathcal{V}(k,p),$ $S_X$ is a $k \times k$ symmetric positive definite (SPD) matrix, and $S_X^{1/2}$ is the symmetric square root of $S_X.$ The components of the polar decomposition can be computed from $X$ as $Q_{X} = X(X^\top X)^{-1/2}$ and $S_{X}=X^\top X.$ In terms of the singular value decomposition $X=U D V^\top,$ we have $Q_{X}=U V^\top$ and $S_X^{1/2}=VDV^\top.$ The semi-orthogonal component $Q_{X}$ can be understood as the projection of $X$ onto $\mathcal{V}(k,p).$ More precisely, $Q_{X}$ is the closest matrix in $\mathcal{V}(k,p)$ to $X$ in the Frobenius norm, i.e. $Q_{X} = \text{argmin}_{Q\in \mathcal{V}(k,p)} \|X - Q\|_{F}$ \citep{higham1990fast}.